 Ohio State University Wexner Medical Center – Columbus, OH

 Here are a few common examples.

 Parents and children have rights in special education under the Individuals with Disabilities Education Act (IDEA).
 The Ohio Department of Education has a Guide to Parent Rights in Special Education.
+The Red Treehouse guide, Special Education 101 also includes an overview of legislation and parent rights and responsibilities.
 Goodwin Procter has made a guide summarizing what an Individualized Education Program (IEP) is and what rights children are entitled to.

 Here are some of the rights parents are entitled to: